netdata/netdata/collectors/ebpf.plugin/README.md

     time spent servicing individual hardware interrupt requests (hard IRQs).
 -   `softirq`: This eBPF program creates charts that show information about time spent servicing individual software interrupt requests (soft IRQs).
+-   `oomkill`: This eBPF program creates a chart that shows OOM kills for all applications recognized via the `apps.plugin` integration.
+Note that this program will show application charts regardless of whether apps integration is turned on or off.

 You can also enable the following eBPF programs:
 -   `cachestat`: Netdata's eBPF data collector creates charts about the memory page cache.
 When the integration with